-It’s no secret that car insurance isn’t free.
+It’s no secret that car insurance can be pricey.
 It’s an important service for any driver, and as a result you have to pay a decent amount for it.
-There are a lot of things you can do to keep your car insurance premiums low, such as driving safely, attending driving courses, limiting your miles, and searching for discounts and incentives that you qualify for.
+There are a lot of things you can do to keep your car insurance premium low, such as driving safely, attending driving courses, limiting your miles, and searching for discounts and incentives that you qualify for.

-Unfortunately, there are also a lot of elements that factor into your auto insurance rates that you have little or no control over.
+Unfortunately, there are also a lot of elements that factor into your auto insurance rate that you have little or no control over.
 One such factor is the state that you live in.
 Some states have rules or laws that contribute to higher rates, while others have to charge more because the risk of accidents is greater.
 Whatever the reasons, these are the 10 most expensive states for car insurance, according to Jerry.ai’s in-house data.

 Louisiana may seem like a relaxed state, but this isn’t the case when it comes to auto insurance rates.
 On average, drivers in Louisiana pay $4,774.31 annually for coverage.
-That’s 54% above the average for the rest of the U.S. The extreme rates in Louisiana are largely due to two things: Poor road conditions and the fact that Louisiana residents file the highest rate of personal injury claims in the country.
+That’s 54% above the average for the rest of the U.S. The extreme rates in Louisiana are largely due to two things: poor road conditions and the fact that Louisiana residents file a large number of personal-injury claims.

-Rhode Island rounds out the list primarily because of the high cost of auto mechanic labor in the state.
-It costs a lot of money to have a vehicle repaired in Rhode Island, and as a result, car insurance companies have to charge higher premiums.
+Rhode Island lands in third place, primarily because of the high cost of auto-mechanic labor in the state.
+It costs a lot of money to have a vehicle repaired there, and as a result, car insurance companies have to charge higher premiums.
 On average, drivers in Rhode Island pay $4,003.42 each year for car insurance.